If you’re looking for the best brunch in the West Village, you’re in the right place. there’s no shortage of charming brunch spots to choose from.

 Dante

-Website: Dante
+Website.
+Dante

-Address: 79-81 MacDougal St & 551 Hudson St
+Address.
+79-81 MacDougal St & 551 Hudson St

-Brunch: Saturday & Sunday 10am-4pm
+Brunch.
+Saturday & Sunday 10am-4pm

 A cocktail bar moonlighting as a brunch joint, Dante was named the best bar in the world in 2019 and re-appeared on the list in 2020 as well.
 There’s no question cocktails put Dante on the map, but this local joint happens to dish out some of the best brunch in the West Village, to boot.

 The brown butter pancakes are a perfect companion for an espresso martini, but the smoked salmon toast is great too (toasted brioche with capers, red onion, watercress & a soft poached egg).
-This is a great spot to know about when you want to impress out-of-town guests with excellent breakfast cocktails they’ll remember for years to come.
+This a great spot to know about when you want to impress out-of-town guests with excellent breakfast cocktails they’ll remember for years to come.

 Banter

-Website: Banter NYC
+Website.
+Banter NYC

-Address: 169 Sullivan St, New York
+Address.
+169 Sullivan St, New York

-Brunch Hours: All Day
+Brunch Hours.
+All Day

 Banter is a popular Australian eatery dishing out healthy brunch in Greenwich Village.
-The menu is full of tantalizing options, like soft scrambled eggs (my favorite in the city), breakfast sandwiches and wraps, a delectable falafel bowl and dreamy nutella french toast.
+The menu is full of tantalizing options, like soft scrambled eggs (my favorite in the city), breakfast sandwiches and wraps, a incredible falafel bowl and dreamy nutella french toast.

 There’s a ton of gluten-free and dairy alternatives as well, making this a great stop for those with dietary restrictions.